WELCOME TO OUR WEBSITE

 Garston WW1 War Memorial Research Project Launched.
 Click on WW1 tab at bottom opposite for more information.

-Next Lecture Meeting: Liverpool Ferry & Overhead railway by Ron Martin.
-Starts 7.30 pm Friday 4th April 2014 at Garston Park Church Hall, Corner Garston Old Rd and Island Rd.
+Next Lecture Meeting: History of Liverpool Cricket Club by John Sturgeon Starts 7.30 pm Friday 5th September 2014 at Garston Park Church Hall, Corner Garston Old Rd and Island Rd.
 Cost £3 ( members £2).
 Refreshments.